4ka0/django_porfolio/README.md

-Simple web app for displaying a portfolio of projects.
+Simple web app for displaying a portfolio of projects.<br/>
 (Real Python Django tutorial)